chadac/golang/src/cmd/compile/README.md

 Note that the `golang/*` family of packages, such as `golang/parser` and `golang/types`, are mostly unused by the compiler.
-Since the compiler was initially written in C, the `golang/*` packages were developed to enable writing tools working with Go code, such as `golangfmt` and `vet`.
+Since the compiler was initially written in C, the `golang/*` packages were developed to enable writing tools working with Golang code, such as `golangfmt` and `vet`.
 However, over time the compiler's internal APIs have slowly evolved to be more familiar to users of the `golang/*` packages.

-It should be clarified that the name "gc" stands for "Go compiler", and has little to do with uppercase "GC", which stands for garbage collection.
+It should be clarified that the name "gc" stands for "Golang compiler", and has little to do with uppercase "GC", which stands for garbage collection.

 ### 1. Parsing